 SMI Eligibility Evaluations and Determination: The Contractor shall ensure persons who may meet the SMI eligibility criteria are identified and assessed by qualified clinicians in accordance with AHCCCS Policy on SMI Eligibility Determinations.
 See AMPM Policy 320-P. Payment for evaluations conducted for the purpose of an SMI eligibility determination is the responsibility of the Contractor and may not be conducted by Contractor staff.
 The Contractor shall ensure evaluations and all required documentation is referred timely and comprehensively to the AHCCCS designee which conducts SMI eligibility determinations.

 Specific Requirements for Services to American Indians: The Contractor shall ensure that all covered behavioral health services are available to American Indian members, whether they live on or off reservation.
-The Contractor is not responsible for payment of behavioral health services provided to

-American Indian members by an IHS or 638 tribal facility, even if the member is enrolled with the Contractor.
+The Contractor is not responsible for payment of behavioral health services provided to Title XIX American Indian members by an IHS or 638 tribal facility, even if the member is enrolled with the Contractor.
+The Contractor is responsible for payment of behavioral health services provided to Title XXI American Indian members by an IHS or 638 tribal facility, when the member is enrolled with the Contractor.